Cutover Impacts and Considerations

-- If the Google Form has responses stored within the form itself (not linked to a Google Sheet), the form will be migrated but the responses will be lost.
+- If the Google Form has responses stored within the form itself (not linked to a Google Sheet), the form and responses will be migrated.

 - If the Google Form is linked to a Google Sheet for responses, the Google Sheet will be migrated if the owner is targeted for migration.
 The Google Form will still be linked to the original Google Sheet, and will need to be updated to point to the migrated response sheet.

 - Actions: Advise users to relink forms post migration